HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ```
 First, notice that `std::cout` can print `char` arrays as a special case (it can't print whole arrays of most other types).

 This code causes undefined behavior, because `std::cout` wants `char` arrays to be null-terminated.
 If you have ASAN enabled, it will complain about this.
-If not, you'll likely see some garbage characters printed after your string.
+If not, you'll likely see some garbage characters being printed after your string.

 > ## Exercise 4
 >